Jordan McMillan: Partick Thistle

 Ahead of the 2013–14 season, he signed a new two-year contract with the Jags on 17 June 2013, as they prepared for the Scottish Premiership season.

-After having spent a period of time out due to personal reasons, McMillan was suspended by the club for an unspecified reason in January 2015.
+After having spent a period of time out for personal reasons, McMillan was suspended by the club for an unspecified reason in January 2015.
 An internal investigation was carried out by the club, and at the conclusion of this investigation in February 2015, McMillan's contract was terminated by Thistle.
 It was later discovered that McMillan had failed a UK Anti-Doping (UKAD) drugs test, following a 1–0 defeat to Celtic on 3 December 2014.
 Thistle later clarified that his exclusion from the team and later suspension had been due to the failed test.

 As a result of the failed drugs test, McMillan was banned from competitive sport by the National Anti-Doping Panel for two years.
 McMillan had tested positive for the cocaine metabolite benzoylecgonine.
 The suspension was appealed by McMillan, who protested that he had consumed cocaine unwittingly having had his drink spiked at a party.
 The appeal panel upheld the original decision, with his suspension due to run until 17 December 2016.
 The chief executive of UKAD stressed the importance of "strict liability", meaning that athletes are responsible for all substances entering their bodies.

 Post-ban

 In July 2016, McMillan's ban from football was reduced by one month, which would allow him to return to football from November 2016.
 With the end of his ban approaching, McMillan was given use of his former side Dunfermline Athletic's training facilities in October 2016, in a bid to return to match fitness and find a new club.
 After suggestions that McMillan would join his former club on a permanent deal, Pars boss Allan Johnston stressed that McMillan's use of the club's training facilities would be "as far as it goes".
 With his ban expiring on 17 November, McMillan was subsequently given use of the training facilities of Scottish League One side Livingston, with a view to potentially signing for the club.

 On 20 January 2017, McMillan returned to football, signing for Scottish League Two club Clyde on a short-term contract as an amateur.
 His contract was not renewed and he departed the club in June 2017.

 McMillan signed for Scottish Junior Football Association, West Region side Cambuslang Rangers in September 2018.
 In October 2018, he participated at the Hamilton Open Trials of the newly formed Canadian Premier League; it is unknown whether he received a contract offer.
 On 4 February 2019, Edusport announced that McMillan had joined the club.

 After his spell with Edusport, McMillan moved to Scottish League One side Dumbarton in July 2019.
-After making only a handful of appearances, McMillan joined Pollok on a short term loan in December 2019.
+After making only a handful of appearances, McMillan joined Pollok on a short-term loan in December 2019.
 He left the Sons in January 2020.
 McMillan signed a permanent deal with Pollok after leaving Dumbarton.